Safe at Home

 To be eligible for our Emergency Repair Program, homeowners must:

-- Reside in the seven-county Denver Metro Area.
+- Reside in the five-county Denver Metro Area and/or El Paso county.

 - Own your own home.